 Those looking to start a travel blog to document their travels for friends, family and strangers should recognize their travel style will change.

-When I think back to studying abroad in Italy in college, I rarely worried about booking accommodations with Internet.
+When I think back to studying abroad in Italy in college, I rarely worried about booking accommodation with Internet.
 I wouldn't travel with my computer as though it was my third arm.

 Documenting every moment wasn’t a necessity.